 Why Does Sleep Number Care About Teen Sleep?

-We went behind the scenes to speak with Susan Oguche, Senior Director of Communications at Sleep Number and head of the company’s social responsibility (CSR) program focused on youth + sleep, to understand WHY and HOW Sleep Number is committed to helping future generations be the best versions of themselves.
+We went behind the scenes to speak with Sleep Number’s Communications team that leads the company’s social responsibility (CSR) program focused on youth + sleep, to understand WHY and HOW Sleep Number is committed to helping future generations be the best versions of themselves.

 Q: Youth is a new focus area for Sleep Number, right?
 Why the focus on middle school and high school students?